marjiasdk/Banking-App/README.md

 # Getting Started

 To run the app, you will need to have Python and the Tkinter module installed on your system.
-You will also need to have a MySQL database set up with a "users" table containing the user's card number, password, and account balance.
+You will also need to have a MySQL database set up with a "users" table containing the user's name, card number, password, and account balance.

 To set up the database, you can use the following SQL script:
 ```